gimm-institute/home/source/members/index.md

 membership fee derives from the World Bank income classification of your country, and is raised to cover the cost of running GIMM.

-GIMM members have free access to
+GIMM members have access to

-> :fontawesome-solid-calendar-check:  GIMM events, such as workshops and seminars
+> :fontawesome-solid-calendar-check:  All GIMM events, such as workshops and seminars
 >
 > :fontawesome-solid-comment-dots:  GIMM forum for discussing policy and modeling issues, exchanging data, and commenting economic and financial events
 >